Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 :------:|:-------:
 `none`  | `no`

-**Note:** In many cases you will need to configure this to allow Kong to work as a trusted client.
+**Note:** In many cases, you will need to configure this to allow Kong to work as a trusted client.
 If you only do e.g. JWT bearer token verification, you won't need to configure this.